 - This Statement of Licensing Policy (the Statement) sets out the manner in which the Authority will generally apply to promote the Licensing Objectives when considering and making decisions on applications made under the Act.
 This Statement has been prepared under Section 349 of the Act and in accordance with the Commission's Guidance for Licensing Authorities issued under Section 25 of the Act (the Guidance).
 The Authority is therefore constrained by the provisions of the Act, the Guidance and any Regulations made under the Act.
 However, the Authority may depart from the Guidance if it has reason to do so, but will give full justification for such departure. - 2.4 The Authority is required by Section 349 of the Act to publish this Statement, which it proposes to apply when exercising its functions.
-This Statement shall be effective from the [insert date], and shall remain in effect for three years; therefore this Statement will be reviewed in January 2013.
-Following this full review of its Statement, and prior to its publication, the Authority will consult fully those groups and individuals consulted on this version. - 2.5 This Statement will also be kept under review during this three year period, and accordingly, the Executive Manager Community Services will maintain an 'Issues Log' in which all issues pertaining to this Statement will be recorded.
+This Statement shall be effective from the 31 January 2013, and shall remain in effect for three years; therefore this Statement will be reviewed in January 2016.
+Following this full review of its Statement, and prior to its publication, the Authority will consult fully those groups and individuals consulted on this version. - 2.5 This Statement will also be kept under review during this three year period, and accordingly, the Assistant Director Community Services will maintain an 'Issues Log' in which all issues pertaining to this Statement will be recorded.
 Therefore the Authority will make revisions to the Statement from "time to time" as it considers appropriate.
 For example, where relevant issues have arisen, or where matters recorded in the 'Issues Log' indicate that that such a review is required.
 A further consultation will be carried out on any amendments made to the Statement, and the Statement will be republished.
 No such issues were recorded that affect this revised statement.

 - 2.6 Nothing in this Statement will override the right of any person to apply under the Act for a variety of permissions and have that considered on its own merits and according to the statutory requirements of the Act. - 2.7 Nothing in this Statement will override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the Act. - 2.8 The Council also has a responsibility under Section 17 of the Crime and Disorder Act 1998 to do all that it reasonably can to reduce crime and disorder in its area.
 Accordingly, it is recognised that prevention of crime and disorder is a vital element of ensuring the quality of life in a community and an important aspect of a successful and vibrant economy. - 2.9 The Authority recognises that under Article 8 of the European Convention on Human Rights everyone has the right to respect for his/her private and family life.
 The Authority also acknowledges the rights of businesses in its area to operate, but this must be balanced against the rights of residents not to be disturbed by unreasonable nuisance caused by licensed premises/activities.
-Full consideration has been given to these issues in formulating this Statement. - 2.10 This Statement recognises the Race Relations Act 1976, as amended by the Race Relations (Amendment) Act 2000, which places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different racial groups.
-This Statement also recognises that the Council is required to produce a race equality scheme assessing the impact of proposed policies on race equality and to monitor polices for any adverse impact on the promotion of race equality, and this Statement is referenced in this race equality scheme.
-The Authority, in determining applications, will have regard to this legislation so as to avoid any possible indirect discriminatory impact on particular ethnic groups. - 2.11 This Statement recognises the Disability Discrimination Act 1995, however no condition will be attached to a licence or certificate that conflicts or duplicates the requirements of the Act.
+Full consideration has been given to these issues in formulating this Statement. - 2.10 This Policy Statement recognises the Equality Act 2010; no condition will be attached to a licence or certificate that conflicts or duplicates the requirements of the Act.